brousalis/surf-server/README.md

 ## csgo surf server setup

-using ZipCore's [Timer](http://github.com/zipcore/timer). project is intended for personal use, my personal settings are included.
+this project is intended for personal use, so my personal server settings are included. also, I have never setup a srcds server before, so it's likely i've done things incorrectly.

-> if you run into problems, I took some notes on setting up a local surf server manually on Ubuntu 14.10 [here](https://github.com/brousalis/surf-timer/blob/master/SERVER.md)
+> if you run into problems, I took some notes on setting up a local surf server manually on Ubuntu 14.10 [here](https://github.com/brousalis/surf-timer/blob/master/SERVER.md).

 includes: